-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Extensive transition for new intake Reception children: -teachers and teaching assistants visit them in their pre-school setting 6 sessions allow them to visit their new class in the Summer termteachers and teaching assistants carry our home visitsstaggered start in September.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Extensive transition for new intake Reception children: teachers and teaching assistants visit them in their pre-school setting.
+6 short plus 2 longer sessions allow them to visit their new class in the Summer term. teachers and teaching assistants carry our home visits. staggered start in September.
 All children get to spend a session with their new teacher prior to the summer holidays.
 Transition meetings are held between the staff to pass on information about each child.
 Assessment and tracking information is passed between teachers.
 Information evenings are held in September to meet new teachers and learn about the year ahead.
 Strong links with the local secondary schools with open days, open evenings, meetings with the Head of Year etc carried out throughout Year 6.
 Cluster sport events enable children to visit secondary settings.
 Pupils new to the school are able to tour the school.
+Children create a One Page Profile for their new teachers.
 Pre-school SENDCo and Mrs Nancarrow meet to transfer information.
 Children who require additional transition are given more time to adjust ahead of moving class.
-Mrs Nancarrow meets with the Secondary SENDCo's to transfer information.
-Children with SEND are given the chance to spend an extra day at their chosen secondary school.
+Miss Nile meets with the Secondary SENDCo's to transfer information.
+Children with SEND are given the chance to spend an extra day(s) at their chosen secondary school.
 Year 6 transition group runs for children who are more vulnerable during the transition, by the learning mentor and Year 6 TA.
 Transition books for children to look at over the summer holidays.
 Additional visits to the secondary setting, with a teaching assistant if necessary.
 ASD and Dyslexia champions to provide strategies and support.
 Advice sought from other agencies regarding the transition process.
 Advice given to parents regarding secondary placements/choices.